- What is cervical cancer?

 - Cervical cancer prevention and screening: Financial issues

 Financial issues can play an important role in whether or not women are screened for cervical cancer.
 Women with lower incomes and those without health insurance are less likely to be screened.

-Many states ensure that private insurance companies, Medicaid, and public employee health plans provide coverage and reimbursement for Pap test screening.
-The American Cancer Society supports such coverage assurances, because they remove financial barriers for women who have health insurance, but whose insurance plans previously did not cover Pap tests.
+Many states ensure that private insurance companies, Medicaid, and public employee health plans pay for Pap test screening.

 Other programs are also available to help provide financial assistance for women with lower incomes and those without insurance.